- Visiting Us

 - Contact Us

 Our selection of Seed potatoes are available now, with our full range of some 40 plus varieties.
 It’s best to check either by telephone or e-mail if it’s a specific variety you require.
 Chitting is the process that allows strong green shoots to develop on the seed potato; this gives them the advantage of an early start and also increases the yield.
-For more information see Potatoes
+For more information please see our Potatoes page.

 February is Snowdrop month, when many snowdrop gardens are open for us to admire and inspire.
 Unlike most other bulbs Snowdrops are best planted while in leaf.
 We have a selection of different varieties for you to choose from.
 Work in some compost to enrich the soil before planting and plant a little deeper than the soil at the top of the pot.
 If you have large overcrowded clumps in your garden already, wait until flowering has finished and then lift carefully with a fork.
 The clump can then be separated out and replanted at the same depth as they were growing.